80-year-old volunteer gets bells ringing again at Zion Lutheran Church in Appleton

-APPLETON, WI (WFRV) – When the bells ring at Zion Lutheran Church in Appleton you can thank retired electrical engineer Gary Neumann.
+APPLETON, Wis.
+(WFRV) – When the bells ring at Zion Lutheran Church in Appleton you can thank retired electrical engineer Gary Neumann.

 He’s 80 years young and for years now has quietly been going about fixing anything that needs it.